Published Jul 17, 2019

 Gently but quickly pull the slab from the grate and lay it back onto the board.
 Take a look at the image you just pulled to see if it has the detail and depth that you need for your wall piece.
 As is the case with most new endeavors, your first transfer may not meet your expectations.
 Make a test print or two to practice how much pressure is needed for the relief, and how best to line up your slab to get the section you desire.

-Since David’s manhole reliefs are part of an ongoing series, he has a board precut to specific dimensions so they are consistent.
+Since David's manhole reliefs are part of an ongoing series, he has a board precut to specific dimensions so they are consistent.
 Place the board over the relief and crop the areas of interest to determine the orientation.
 Besides pulling the print, this is the most important step of the process.
-Careful consideration goes into determining the compositional balance of shape, form, line
+Careful consideration goes into determining the compositional balance of shape, form, line and space.

 It's important to figure out in advance how you will install or hang the piece to ensure your work can be hung easily and securely.
 For hanging brackets, David attaches small slabs of clay with holes punched through them.
 To do this, turn the trimmed relief over and score the perimeter with a wire tool.
 Cut four rectangular slabs for each edge of the tile, then score and spray them with apple cider vinegar.
 Build walls with the slabs around the perimeter of the piece, and firmly press and smooth them during the construction process.